redhat-appstudio/tenants-config/README.md

 After making changes, run `build-manifests.sh` and commit the `auto-generated` directory (in addition to your changes).

-Change from the `auto-generated` directory will get automatically deployed.
+Changes from the `auto-generated` directory will get automatically deployed.

-## Test